Can You Fix a Broken Retractable Dog Leash? If So, How?

 When it comes to selecting a safe retractable leash, we definitely suggest paying close attention to the style of leash you choose, as the single cord-style leashes can be dangerous, whereas ribbon or tape style leashes are unlikely to cause any problems at all.

 Make sure to pick a leash that uses the ribbon or tape style for the leash’s extension, as this is a much stronger, much more durable design than the single cord, as those could snap or break, resulting in a dog that it completely off leash.
+Additionally, ribbon is one of the best tangle-free leash styles commonly used in retractable designs.

 Make sure to pick the appropriate length for you leash, choosing your length based on how much room you like to give your dog to roam.